Disclosure policy

 The purpose of Netum’s disclosure policy is to define the key principles and practices related to information and other external communications that the company follows in communicating with capital markets and the media.

-In its communications, Netum Group Plc (“Netum”) complies with European Union regulations, Finnish legislation, the rules and guidelines of the Nasdaq First North Growth Market Finland, and the guidelines of the European Securities and Markets Authority and the Finnish Financial Supervisory Authority.
+In its communications, Netum Group Plc (“Netum”) complies with European Union's regulations, Finnish legislation, the rules and guidelines of the Nasdaq First North Growth Market Finland, and the guidelines of the European Securities and Markets Authority and the Finnish Financial Supervisory Authority.

-Regulation (EU) 596/2014 of the European Union and European Council (“the market abuse regulation”) regulates market abuse, i.e., insider dealing, illegal disclosure of inside information, market manipulation and disclosure of inside information.
+Regulation (EU) 596/2014 of the European Union and European Council (“the Market Abuse Regulation”) regulates market abuse, i.e., insider dealing, illegal disclosure of inside information, market manipulation and disclosure of inside information.
 In addition, it imposes obligations on company executives and their related parties.

 Netum follows the following principles in its communication: